JoseOcasio/LvlUp/README.md

 Features:
 - Gain XP from completing tasks to level up.
-- Keep you day productive tracking your daily productivity ratio.
+- Keep your day productive tracking your daily productivity ratio.
+- Complete achievements for personal growth.
-- Simple and clean beatiful design.
+- Simple and clean design.
 - No ADS
 - Free
-- Complete achievements for personal growth.